IbHansen/modelflow/README.md

 ## Getting started

-You need Python 3.6+ with asssociated libraries.
-The easy way is to install Anaconda Python [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution)
+You need Python 3.7+ with asssociated libraries.
+The easy way is to install Anaconda Python is to download the distribution from [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution)

-In addition to the standard packagdes in the Anaconda distribution you need: **Graphviz** and **cvxopt**: they can be installed by running a command window from the Anaconda prompt and execute theese commands
+Now you can install ModelFlow by running a command window from the Anaconda prompt and execute theese commands
 ```
-conda install graphviz
-conda install cvxopt
+conda install modelflow -c ibh -c defaults -c conda-forge
 ```
 You will find the anaconda prompt by searching "anaconda" in the start menu search field

-Now you want to download the modelflow repo.
-This can be done either using git or by downloading the repo as a zip file and unzip the content in your local drive. you can use any location but one suggestion could be c:\modelflow.

-Now you want the PYTHONPATH enviroment variable to point to the location of the model flow library.
-In this case c:modelflow\src.
-This is most easily done through the Spyder editor:tools>PYTHONPATH manager.
-Add the pahth and press the syncrize buttom to syncronize the spyder PYTHONPATH with the environment variable.

-Now you are in business.
-Try out one of the workbooks. to do this you
+Try out one of the workbooks. to do this you:
 ```
 click on the Adaconda prompth in the Anaconda folder
 cd <The location you have downloaded the workbooks>